Postage stamps and postal history of the British Cameroons

-This article is a survey of the postage stamps and postal history of the British Cameroons.
-It falls into two essential parts: the occupation of German Kamerun by Anglo-French forces in 1915, when German Colonial stamps were issued with an overprint and surcharge; and the situation following a 1961 plebiscite, after which the former British Cameroons, today known as Ambazonia, was divided between Cameroon and Nigeria.
+The postal history of the British Cameroons falls into two essential parts: the occupation of German Kamerun by Anglo-French forces in 1915, when German Colonial stamps were issued with an overprint and surcharge; and the situation following a 1961 plebiscite, after which the former British Cameroons, was divided between Cameroon and Nigeria.

 Historical background

 Cameroon was a German protectorate called Kamerun on the outbreak of the First World War.
 It was invaded by Anglo-French forces in September 1914 and finally overrun in February 1916.
 The bulk of the country became the French colony of Cameroun while Great Britain claimed two western areas, adjacent to the Nigerian border.
 These were collectively known as British Cameroons and, following the Second World War, separately as Northern Cameroons and Southern Cameroons.
 The Anglo-French claims were ratified by League of Nations mandates in 1922.